swiftlang/swift-package-manager/Documentation/SystemModules.md

 Swift packages that provide module maps for system libraries are handled differently from regular Swift packages.

+Note that this package may be located elsewhere on your system, such as `/usr/local/` rather than `/usr/`.

 Create a directory called `CJPEG` parallel to the `example` directory and create a file called `module.modulemap`:

     example$ cd ..